Fire Over England: Reception

 Fire Over England was the first British film to have its US premiere at Los Angeles.
 Overall, the picture garnered positive reviews.
 In the review in Variety, the comment was "This is a handsomely mounted and forcefully dramatic glorification of Queen Bess.
 It holds a succession of brilliantly played scenes, a wealth of choice diction, pointed excerpts from English history and a series of impressive tableaux."
 Writing for The Spectator in 1937, Graham Greene gave the film a mixed review, acknowledging it as "well-directed and lavish", but criticizing its lack of historical realism.
 Greene stated that "the sets are magnificent" and that "the acting is far better than we are accustomed to in English films", but considered the production to have "strayed out of history" and called certain scenes "absurd" and "embarrassing".
+In a later review, Greene classed the film as "third-rate", where "Queen Elizabeth as headmistress of Cheltenham Ladies' College wins the devotion of all the junior mistresses and even some of the governors - though there's some dirty work with model ships in the swimming baths".

 The League of Nations Committee on Motion Pictures awarded the 1937 Cinema Medal of Honor to Fire Over England.